Complaints by and for Young People

 - Issues about a child's case for whom you do not have Parental Responsibility (PR) - if you are complaining on behalf of a child for whom you do not have PR, any response would be very limited, due to the council not being allowed to share any information with you about the child's case;

-- CYPS not taking into account your mental or physical health needs, if you have not informed CYPS of such needs, how those needs affect you and what can assist you.
+- CYPS is not taking into account your mental or physical health needs, if you have not informed CYPS of such needs, how those needs affect you and what can assist you.

 Complaints where your objective is to claim compensation will be declined because for this, you would need to seek independent advice to make a legal claim against the council through Legal Services (Litigation).
 We can also decline a complaint if you have stated you are taking legal action against the council, or intend to.